 Simple Inner Tube Mounting Instructions

-- Keep air pump and tire levers ready.
+- Keep bicycle air pump and tire levers ready.
+Do NOT use gas station air pumps!

-- Pull the tire off the rim with tire levers.
+- Pull the tire off the rim using bicycle tire levers.

 - Take the old tube out.